 The fee for transcripts is \$12 per copy.
 Administrative and/or financial holds may be placed on a student's academic record.
 Should this occur, students would not receive Statements of Results, nor would transcripts be issued.
-Students can check their account status on the Student Web Service (www. acorn.utoronto.ca or www.rosi.utoronto.ca).
+Students can check their account status on ACORN (www.acorn.utoronto. ca).